MinervaRose/MinervaRose.github.io/docs/_posts/2022-09-26-a-hat-and-coat-for-sherlock.markdown

 Fasten off.

 Sew the flaps so that they stay upwards.
-Then you might wish a little bow knot between them.
+Then you might wish to sew a little bow knot between them.

 ![Deerstalker hat](/images/IMG-4813.jpg)

-We hope that you enjoyed these patterns to create your a deerstalker hat and inverness coat for your own little crocheted Basil Rathbone as Sherlock Holmes.
+We hope that you enjoyed these patterns to create a deerstalker hat and inverness coat for your own little crocheted Basil Rathbone Sherlock Holmes.

 Follow VioletAndOberon on [Instagram](https://www.instagram.com/violetandoberon/) for the latest news, ideas, and promotion codes on our designs at [Redbubble](https://www.redbubble.com/people/violetandoberon/shop) and [Teepublic](https://www.teepublic.com/user/violetandoberon).

 We believe that a cute crocheted Basil Rathbone along with one of the mugs or T-shirts that we designed would make a great gift for your favorite fan of Sherlock Holmes.
 Check us out [here](https://www.redbubble.com/people/violetandoberon/shop).

-*Please note: as clearly expressed by by [Vilonal on Ravelry](https://www.ravelry.com/patterns/library/crocheted-consulting-detective), her pattern is for private use only.*
+*Please note: as clearly expressed by by [Vilonal on Ravelry](https://www.ravelry.com/patterns/library/crocheted-consulting-detective), the original pattern of amigurumi detective is for private use only.*